nemo0622/pokeemerald-expansion/Seaglass README.md

 - Convert scripts to PoryScript and code extra events
     - Events: Rustboro City Wishing Well, Fortree City Birdhouses, etc. (plus add a few more easter eggs!)
     - Add some more NPCs across the overworld, with gift eggs and fun tidbits
-    - Create quest NPCs to give some helpful optional items (Oval Charm, SHINY CHARM?
-Could be cool!)
+    - Create quest NPCs to give some helpful optional items (Oval Charm, etc)
     - Also add events to allow access to Navel Rock, Faraway Island, etc. (plus new events for Jirachi and others)
     - NPC TO ENABLE OR DISABLE LEVEL CAPS
 - Purchase [Arex's Tiles](https://arex-v.itch.io/fantasy), using new tiles to increase map variety